Should You Rebalance Your Portfolio in Retirement?

 Let’s start way before retirement… in accumulation.

-In your accumulation phase, rebalancing is essential as it gets you back to your desired asset allocation.
+In your accumulation phase, rebalancing is essential to return you to your desired asset allocation.
 As stocks have higher expected returns than bonds, your portfolio becomes riskier (as measured by volatility).
 You rebalance your portfolio in accumulation to control risk.

 Rebalancing lowers your expected return over the decades.
 As a result, your risk-adjusted return is higher, but your actual return is usually lower.

 This is important, and many people get it wrong, so let’s restate the point: rebalancing during accumulation means leaving money on the table, on average.
-Theoretically, beyond controlling risk, there is the idea that rebalancing allows you to buy low and sell high as assets revert to the mean.
-(This may be true between high expect return assets such as stocks, but not when you rebalance between stocks and bonds).
+Theoretically, beyond controlling risk, the idea is that rebalancing allows you to buy low and sell high as assets revert to the mean.
+(This may be true between high expected return assets such as stocks, but not when you rebalance between stocks and bonds).

-But as we know, over the decades (and if you can tolerate it), being 100% equities all the time increases returns along the efficient market return curve.
+But as we know, over the decades (and if you can tolerate it), holding 100% equities increases returns along the efficient market return curve.
 Rebalancing, conversely, increases return per unit of risk but not overall return.
-So risk-adjusted returns are higher if you rebalance your portfolio every 1-2 years or via tolerance bands.
+So, risk-adjusted returns are higher if you rebalance your portfolio every 1-2 years or via tolerance bands.

 Thus, rebalancing is recommended for most to keep your asset allocation and risk-adjusted expected return in check.